shellieD/Blast-Off/README.md

 ----
 #### Imagery

 Once satisfied with the layout and structure of the site, I got to work on sourcing a background image that would be striking, pleasing on the eye and would connect the user to the theme of the game.
 The below background image was found on freepik.com and was created by [Vectorpouch](https://www.freepik.com/vectorpouch).
-As soon as I saw this background, I knew I had to use it as it was almost exactly what I was envisaging in my mind when thinking about the overall look and feel of the game.
+As soon as I saw this background, I knew I had to use it as it was almost exactly what I was envisaged when thinking about the overall look and feel of the game.

 ![Background Image](assets/docs/readme-images/background.png)